Zambia women's national under-20 football team

-Zambia women's national under-20 football team, the Young She-polopolo, represents the country in international U20 competitions.
+Zambia women's national under-20 football team, the Young Copper Queens, represents the country in international U20 competitions.
 The team, originally a U19 national team until 2006, has competed in the African Women U-19 Championship qualifying competition and the African qualifying competitions for the FIFA U19/U20 World Cup.
 Because of local conditions related to the whole of women's football on the continent, the team faces challenges for improving their performance.

 Background

 Zambia women's national under-20 football team is nicknamed the Young She-polopolo.
 The team's official kit colours include green shorts, a green jersey and green socks.
 Women's football was formally organised by the Football Association of Zambia in 1983.
 Since that time, Zambia has created a women's senior national team and an under-20 team.
 Women's football continues to be supported by the national federation who have budgeted money for the women's game and youth game.
 In 2009, there were 100 women's teams for players over 16, and 112 youth women's teams for players under 16.

 Women's football in Africa as a whole faces problems that include limited access to education, poverty amongst women in the wider society, and fundamental inequality present in the society that occasionally allows for female specific human rights abuses.
 When quality football players are produced in Africa, often they leave the country to seek greater opportunities elsewhere, to the detriment of the local game.
 Funding also is a problem for the women's game in Africa, with most of the funding for women's football in the Africa coming from FIFA, not the local national football association.